iloveagent57/drf-best-practices/README.md

 - Many, smaller files are preferrable to a giants `views.py` file.
 There is nothing magic about the name `views.py`.
 - It's preferrable to decompose your views into read-only viewsets and viewsets that add, modify, or delete records.
+But then you have to route manually, which might be ok.

 # Serializers
 - Have different viewsets for reads and writes.